Simple DNA Pedigree

 snorton@nortonfamily.net

-We think we have found the link to John Norton b.
+We have found the link to John Norton b.
 1738 New Kent, Virginia, father of John, James and David.
-We found a birth record for Christopher Norden in 1737 New Kent, VA.
-It appears that Christopher was married once when young to Anna in New Kent and then later to Mary Emmerson.
+There is a birth record for Christopher Norden and Anne in 1737 New Kent, VA.
+It appears that Christopher was married once when young to Anne in New Kent and then later to Mary Emmerson.

 DNA